 Seasonally adjusted figures.
+Applications for new registrations are a three-month

+moving average

-Applications for new registrations are a three-month Sources: Statistics Iceland, Central Bank of Iceland III Foreign trade and external economic conditions III-1 Current account balance
+Sources: Statistics Iceland, Central Bank of Iceland

+III-1

+Current account balance

-Current account balance excluding failed financial institutions is also adjusted for the failed financial institutions' financial intermediation services indirectly measured (FISIM).
+% of total exports of goods and services (right) Current account balance excluding failed financial institutions is also adjusted for the failed financial institutions' financial intermediation services indirectly measured (FISIM).
 From 2016 there is no difference between these figures and official figures for current account balance.
 Quarterly data.
 Sources: Statistics Iceland, Central Bank of Iceland.
-III-2

-Components of current account
+III-2 Components of current account

 From 2016 there is no difference between income account balance (other) and income account balance total, because the share of failed financial institutions was wound up year-end 2015.
 Net current transfers are included in primary income.
 Quarterly data.
-Sources: Statistics Iceland, Central Bank of Iceland Net foreign interest payments
+Sources: Statistics Iceland, Central Bank of Iceland.
+III-3 Net foreign interest payments

 Including dividends on equity securities.
 The failed financial institutions were wound up at the end of 2015; therefore, their share is zero from 2016 onwards.
 Quarterly data.
-Sources: Statistics Iceland, Central Bank of Iceland III-5 Net capital flows
+Sources: Statistics Iceland, Central Bank of Iceland, III-5 Net capital flows

 Capital account balance (net capital outflows) and net capital flows to foreign direct investment, portfolio investment (bonds, derivatives, and equities), and other investment.
 Positive (negative) numbers represent an increase (decrease) in resident entities' foreign assets or a decrease (increase) in their foreign debt.
-Large movements in Q4/2015 reflect the settlement of the failed banks' estates.
-Quarterly data.
+Large movements in Q4/2015 reflect the settlement of the failed banks' estates Quarterly data.
 Source: Central Bank of Iceland.